- Joe's fight with the cowboys near the start of the film. Crawford turned out to be right after all."You can't rope a gorilla!"

 - Watching Joe take on a dozen male lions to protect some random human (admittedly, he was the one who set them lose in the first place) at Max's night club.

-- O'Hara gets one for refusing to help the police who've captured him get there car un-stuck from the mud.
-He helps again when they catch up to Joe and the others while there trying to help the children get out of the burning orphanage.
+- O'Hara gets one for refusing to help the police who've captured him get their car un-stuck from the mud.
+He helps again when they catch up to Joe and the others while their trying to help some children get out of a burning orphanage.
 One cop tried to shoot at Joe (which was really stupid of him because it was obvious he was helping some children escape a burning building) but O'Hara grabbed at the gun before he could fire.

 - The whole nightclub rampage is an MoA for the then-young Ray Harryhausen.
 He was barely 29 years old, working on his first major film project, and doing a lot of very complicated stop-motion that still looks great!

 - Joe rescuing the children from the burning orphanage.
 Doubles as a Heartwarming Moment.

 - O'Hara proving his Benevolent Boss credentials by stepping in to protect one of his cigarette girls from a bunch of loutish drunks.

 - Joe saving the young boy from the burning Ferris wheel.

 - When Strasser prepares to shoot Jill, Jill smirks slyly and says "goodbye" as she sees Joe lurking behind him.
 Then Joe grabs Strasser and tosses him into a transformer, electrocuting him to death.